 Where to begin?
 Where to begin when there is no beginning?
 To merely approach the concept of nonduality, several volumes of definitions, meanings and precedents could be used to establish the common ground required for a meaningful introduction.
 Consider that in traditional training systems, an ‘introduction’ to nonduality can comprise a decade or more of study and meditation.
 Even then an intellectual understanding might not be achieved, and a genuine experiential appreciation is even less likely.
-But despite the challenges, I’m going to attempt to outline a basic framework illustrating the inseparability of nonduality and meditation.
+But despite the challenges, I’m going to attempt to outline a basic framework illustrating the inseparability of nonduality and Buddhist meditation.

-So given the preamble, how to explain dualism to a person committed to a dualistic view of the world?
+So given the preamble, how to explain dualism to a person neurologically committed to a dualistic view of the world?
 For this, we can return to preliminary discourses of how does the mind watch itself?
 The typical cognitive response to this question is that the executive function (EF) holds this task (of self-monitoring).
 But in reality, we know (at the level of psychology and personal experience), the EF is both participant and observer of the drama of our lives.
 This supports the view that humans flit between the dual and nondual states without necessarily being aware or having any choice in the matter.
 This takes us back to the drawing board because it is clear we often see the world in both dual and nondual frames according to a range of causes and conditions.
 NDA isn’t an abandonment of duality.
 Instead, it offers an experience-based understanding of the full scope of our conscious engagement with the world.

-Preliminary work by scientists like Josipovic and scholars such as Dunne has started to indicate that nondual meditation methods may have a qualitatively different nature when compared to other practices.
-But a pivotal point to make is that NDA is not restricted to nondual practices, it is relevant to all forms of meditation (to a greater or lesser extent).
-This is the point, we have a number of neural networks that drive our experience of life.
+Preliminary work by scientists like Josipovic and scholars such as Dunne has indicated that nondual meditation methods possess a qualitatively different nature when compared to other practices.
+But NDA is not restricted to nondual practices, it is relevant to all forms of Buddhist meditation (to a greater or lesser extent).
+This is the main point, we have a number of neural networks that drive our experience of life.
 Humans privilege parts of these networks over others, leading to a false certainty or reliance on those privileged domains.
-I have yet to see evidence that the timeless negotiation between dual and nondual consciousness (that characterises most forms of meditation), has been recorded scientifically, let alone understood.
-This shouldn’t be seen as a criticism of contemplative science or cognitive psychology.
-A training in NDA is typically a work of a decade or more, few people ever fully complete this journey.
-The full potential offered to humanity by nondual forms of meditation is dependent on grasping the nature of highly elusive mental states, considered to be the ‘result’ of meditation practices.
+Over time these positions become dominant in terms of brain functions and structures.
+This is why so many of us are oblivious to the limitations of duality, we lack the cognitive software or neurological hardware to access it.

-Essay edited on 24th March 20120.
+Essay edited on 14th May 2020.